whatisnuclear/website/how-much-waste.md

 title: How much nuclear waste is there?
 category: physics
 description: >
-    How much nuclear waste has been made in the USA (and world)?
+    How much nuclear waste has been made in the USA?
 If you were to stack it up on a football field, how high would the nuclear waste be?
 author: nick
 image: "/img/all-waste-fps_sm.jpg"
 date: 2023-02-19